mnadareski/RomVaultX/README.md

 ## Known Issues

-RomVaultX is by no means a release-grade product, despite our best efforts.
+RomVaultX is a niche product with a growing userbase.
 Here is a list of known issues (some of which are referenced in the TODO):

 - CHDs are inside of zipfiles because unzipped files are not supported on the virtual drive
-- SuperDATs don't produce nested folders
+- SuperDATs don't produce nested folders (**EDIT**: This is partially true, requires normalization of paths to work)
 - Virtual drive size is not shown properly.
 This is deliberate because the original code *did* show it properly, but caused a memory leak which could easily exceed 32GB of RAM used for a moderately big database

-### Virtual Zip Statuses

-- 7Zip cannot open the virtual zips at all, either directly or from the file manager
-- IzArc cannot open the virtual zips at all, either directly or from the file manager
-- PeaZip cannot open the virtual zips at all, either directly or from the file manager.
-Possibly even has issues navigating the virtual drive
-- StuffIt Expander for Windows extracts files correctly with no issues but doesn't open them directly
-- WinRAR cannot open the files directly but can from the file manager
-- Teracopy has issues copying files from the virtual drive
-- Built-in Windows extract, open archive, and copy all work as it should
-- Emulators are hit and miss with this, depending on their methods.
-Tested are mGBA, MAME, and RetroArch.

 ## Current TODO (branch only):